 Opening an Account With Howard Capital Management

 If you're interested in opening an account with Howard Capital Management, you have a few options.
 You can go online to the firm's website and submit a contact form, you can call the firm over the phone at (770) 642-4902 or you can visit the firm in person.

 All information is accurate as of the writing of this article.

 Tips for Finding the Right Financial Advisor

-- Don’t just go with the first advisor you encounter.
+- Don’t just go with the first financial advisor you encounter.
 To make this important decision with confidence and enough information, you should interview at least three advisors.
 SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.